Chris Thome

-Chris Thome (born January 15, 1969) is an American former professional football center.
-He was selected by the Minnesota Vikings in the fifth round of the 1991 NFL draft with the 119th overall pick.
+Chris Thome (born January 15, 1969) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers and was selected by the Minnesota Vikings in the fifth round of the 1991 NFL draft with the 119th overall pick.
 He played for the Cleveland Browns from 1991 to 1992.